Decoder-only Clustering in Attributed Graphs: Abstract

 \section{Abstract}

-This manuscript studies nodal clustering in graphs having a time series at each node.
-The framework includes priors for low-dimensional representations and a decoder that bridges the latent representations and time series.
-The structural and temporal patterns are fused into representations that facilitate clustering, addressing the limitation that the evolution of nodal attributes is often overlooked.
-Parameters are learned via maximum approximate likelihood, with a graph-fused LASSO regularization imposed on prior parameters.
-The optimization problem is solved via alternating direction method of multipliers; Langevin dynamics are employed for posterior inference.
-Simulation studies on block and grid graphs with autoregressive dynamics, and applications to California county temperatures and a book word co-occurrence network demonstrate the effectiveness of the proposed method.
+This manuscript studies nodal clustering in graphs having multivariate attributes at each node.
+The framework includes node-specific priors for low-dimensional representations, coupled with a neural decoder that bridges observed attributes with latent variables.
+Structural and attribute information are incorporated through a graph-fused LASSO regularization on the prior means, promoting nodal clustering.
+The optimization problem is solved via alternating direction method of multipliers, with Langevin dynamics for posterior inference.
+Simulation studies on grid graphs, and applications to real data with complex settings, demonstrate the effectiveness of the proposed clustering method.